hellvix/ai-multi-agent/README.md

         Dimosthenis Karafylias - s202632

-        Prashanna Raveendra Kumar- s192140
+        Prashanna Raveendra Kumar - s192140

-This readme describes how to use the included Python client with the server that is contained in server.jar.
+This readme describes how to use the re-written version of the Python client with the server.